Olds, Wortman & King: The Galleria

 In 1975, Portland developers Bill Naito and Sam Naito purchased the building and began converting it into a multi-level shopping center, which they named The Galleria.
 Opened in 1976, the Galleria was an indoor shopping arcade for dozens of small stores and restaurants, and has been described as downtown Portland's first shopping mall.
 Retail shops and restaurants occupied the first three floors, while floors 4 and 5 were leased to companies in the wholesale apparel business.

 Three months after the Galleria's opening, The Oregonian newspaper referred to the project as being possibly "the most exciting development in downtown [Portland] merchandising in several decades."
 In the mid-1970s, retailing was increasingly migrating from the city center to new suburban shopping malls, and fewer and fewer shoppers were coming to downtown, a trend that the Naitos hoped to slow or reverse through this project and others.
 The renovations included opening up the interior by restoring the 1949-closed central atrium and adding a large central stairway.
 By 1977, when the reconfigured building reached full occupancy, 48 merchants were leasing space there.
 The "recycled landmark" was popular with shoppers from the very start and continued to thrive for several years.
 However, the opening of Pioneer Place in 1990 was a significant blow to the Galleria and the beginning of its gradual decline as a multi-store shopping mall.
 Most retail use of the building has since been supplanted by various other uses.

 The building was added to the National Register of Historic Places in 1991, as the "Olds, Wortman and King Department Store".
-It is currently home to the Portland location of the Le Cordon Bleu College of Culinary Arts (formerly the Western Culinary Institute), on the 5th floor, and Sanford–Brown Portland on the 4th floor.
-The ground floor has a Brooks Brothers store and a Le Cordon Bleu restaurant.
+From 2003 to 2017, it was home to the Portland location of the Le Cordon Bleu College of Culinary Arts (formerly the Western Culinary Institute), on the 5th floor.
+Sanford–Brown college's Portland campus was on the 4th floor until its closure in 2014.
+The ground floor formerly had a Brooks Brothers store, from 2008 to 2018.
+A Le Cordon Bleu restaurant on the ground floor closed in 2020.

 A MAX light rail station, Galleria/SW 10th Avenue station, was opened next to the building in 1986, across the street from its Morrison Street side.
 Since 2001, the Portland Streetcar line has passed the Galleria's west side, on 10th Avenue.

 In spring 2011, it was reported that Target Corporation was considering remodeling the Galleria's second and third floors as a Target store, which would be that chain's first Portland store set in a dense, urban location rather than a suburban-style environment.
 This proposal was continuing to advance in October 2011, following the approval by the city's Historic Landmarks Commission of the proposed modifications to the building's interior.
 Construction began in February 2012, and the store opened in July 2013.
+It operated for more than 10 years, but closed in October 2023.